Rare albino whale puts on a show off Australian coast

 The humpbacks are on their annual migration from their breeding grounds along the Great Barrier Reef back to feed in the Antarctic.

-Photos: Albinos of the wild kingdom
+Photos: Albinos of the animal kingdom

 "Everyone here is quite excited," says Oskar Peterson, who runs a website that tracks sightings of white whales around the globe.
 "We see him almost every year now, but it's still front page news when he turns up."